Color blindness accessibility can help us make the web accessible for 350 Million color blind people

 8. Line and Text Spacing

 It is important to have lines and words separated as this will increase the readability of web content.
-This should also be included in between lines of a block of texts, words, and letters.
-Also, web contents should feature adjustable text spacing options that can be easily done by users as this will further enhance readability.
+Include also between lines of a block of texts, words, and letters.
+Also, web content features adjustable text spacing options that will further enhance readability.

-Furthermore, justification and alignment options should be included; this prevents the users from being distracted when creating content.
+Furthermore, include justification and alignment options; this eliminates user distractions when creating content.
 All of these are of great benefit to color-blind people.

 9. Clear Labels and Links

-Color-blind individuals will benefit greatly when distinct labels and links are featured on webs.
+Color-blind individuals can be benefit greatly when distinct labels and links feature on websites.
 However, such links and labels should be as clear and precise as possible.
 For instance, using link labels such as ‘click here’ isn’t clear enough and can be challenging to understand, especially using screen readers.
+Therefor you will not reach color blindness accessibility.

 The best practice will be to use a keyboard shortcut in listing all available links on a page; this will make it easy to navigate and distinguish link labels out of context.
-Therefore, links should be surrounded by distinctive texts.
-This will not only enhance web accessibility; it will also promote the website’s search engine optimization (SEO).
+Therefore, distinctive texts should surround links in order to succeed color blindness accessibility.
+This will not only enhance color web accessibility; it will also promote the website’s search engine optimization (SEO).

 Also, rather than use font color or weight to denote links, underlining the link is a preferable option.
 This is because color fonts and weights have a low contrast ratio, a situation that makes it difficult for those with colorblindness to distinguish between anchor text and text.
 Hence, to avoid this, it’s best to underline the links; this immediately indicates an anchor text from a regular text.